Government of Arizona: Legislature

-The Arizona Legislature is bicameral and consists of the 60-member Arizona House of Representatives and the 30-member Arizona Senate.
+The Arizona State Legislature is bicameral and consists of the 60-member Arizona House of Representatives and the 30-member Arizona Senate.
 Each of the thirty legislative districts has one senator and two representatives.
 Legislators are elected for two-year terms and are limited to four consecutive terms in a chamber, though there is no limit on the total number of terms.

 Each Legislature covers a two-year period.
 The first session following the general election is known as the first regular session, and the session convening in the second year is known as the second regular session.
 Each regular session begins on the second Monday in January and adjourns sine die (terminates for the year) no later than Saturday of the week in which the 100th day from the beginning of the regular session falls.
 The President of the Senate and Speaker of the House, by rule, may extend the session up to seven additional days.
 Thereafter, the session can only be extended by a majority vote of members present of each house.